first-org-chef-repo/node_setup-cookbook/README.md

 3. Run `chef-run`

   ```
-  chef-run [NODE_IP] bootstrap_a_node
+  chef-run [NODE_IP] node_setup
   ```

   *Prerequisites: ssh connection to the node.
 Available options: `--password PASSWORD` `-identity-file PATH/TO/FILE`

 4. Once `chef-run` completes.
 The node will show up on your Chef Automate with specified policy group/Environment and your're good to go.

-##### Remember to keep this `bootstrap_a_node` cookbook in the runlist as it will keep eyes on your nodes and perform any fix if unwanted changes that may make nodes unable to sync with Chef Infra server.
+##### Remember to keep this `node_setup` cookbook in the runlist as it will keep eyes on your nodes and perform any fix if unwanted changes that may make nodes unable to sync with Chef Infra server.

 # Attributes